FelixPetriconi/future_proposal/proposal.md

 ## Copyable future

 A common use case in graphs of execution is that the result of an asynchronous calculation is needed as an argument for more than one further asynchronous operation.
-The current design of std::future is limited to one continuous operation, to one .then() continuation, because it accepts only a std::future as argument.
+The current design of std::future is limited to one continuous operation, to one .then() continuation, because it accepts only an r-value std::future as argument.
+So the std::future must be moved into the continuation and then cannot be used as an argument for an other continuation.

 So it is necessary that futures become copyable and the following example of multiple continuatons into different directions would be possible.